-Fuel tanker grounded in St. Lawrence west of Cornwall, Ont.
+Fuel tanker runs aground in St. Lawrence west of Cornwall, Ont.

 No reports of spill into St. Lawrence, TSB says

-The Transportation Safety Board of Canada is investigating after a fuel tanker grounded west of Cornwall, Ont., late Thursday night.
+The Transportation Safety Board of Canada is investigating after a fuel tanker ran aground west of Cornwall, Ont., late Thursday night.

 The TSB said it was informed early Friday morning of the grounding of the Damia Desgagnés at 11:40 p.m. on the St. Lawrence River between Iroquois, Ont., and Morrisburg, Ont.